You may have wondered where I stayed the night between the bike ride and the half marathon (or maybe you didn’t, but either way I’m gonna tell you).

 I didn’t know what to expect.
-I had read about Sven (my host), but who knew what was going to happen, trying out this new website, staying with strangers?
+I’d read about Sven (my host), but who knew what was going to happen – trying out this new website, staying with strangers?
 I’m happy to say it was a great experience!
 I never wanted to leave!

-Sven and Moselle (his roommate) are two of the coolest people I could’ve hoped to have met.
+Sven and Moselle (his roommate) are two of the most interesting, fun, and nice people I could’ve hoped to have met.
 Sven has been keeping this book (which I think was an awesome idea) filled with messages and memories from all the different people he’s hosted – and he has hosted some cool people.
 One girl was in the middle of biking around the country (or was it the world?).
 Either way, it was a super big place.

 Both Sven and Moselle were incredibly nice.
 Moselle is another NY transplant who basically hikes for a living (cool, right?).
 Sven has traveled a ton!
 He backpacked around Europe, spent a semester in Australia.
 He’s pretty much the epitome of fascinating.